ayonadee/prizegenerator/README.md

-. requests-mock was used to provide a building block to stub out all the HTTP requests that were used for service two and service three to be able to test whether the get requests was getting that URI. requests-mock allowed me to predefine responses when certain URI's are called.
+. requests-mock was used to provide a building block to stub out all the HTTP requests that were used for service one and service three to be able to test whether the get requests was getting that URI. requests-mock allowed me to predefine responses when certain URI's are called.